MLK as a Role Model for Business

-Atlanta strives to carry on Dr. King’s dream today, and that’s one of the many reasons I love this city.
+Today, Atlanta strives to carry on Dr. King’s dream, and that’s one of the many reasons we love this city.
 It’s a bustling, growing metropolitan that credits its rise to its diverse community, not in spite of it.
 Atlanta is home to The Center for Civil and Human Rights, and it is home to the Atlanta BeltLine — the most extensive transportation and economic development effort this city has ever seen, and among the largest, most widespread urban redevelopment programs happening in the United States.
 Atlanta is also a tremendous business community whose bedrock is home to the Civil Rights Movement.

-If you believe, like I do, that companies have a responsibility to do good in the world and give back to their community, then there’s no better place to run a business than Atlanta, Georgia — the birthplace of Martin Luther King, Jr., and the region where he made his biggest impact.
+If you believe, as I do, that companies have a responsibility to do good in the world and give back to their community, then there’s no better place to run a business than Atlanta, Georgia — the birthplace of Martin Luther King, Jr., and the region where he made his biggest impact.

-As CEO of Dragon Army, a mobile and innovation company headquartered in Atlanta, I believe I have a responsibility to not only rally my team to support our community, but also expose them to new ideas.
+As CEO of Dragon Army, a company headquartered in Atlanta, I believe I have a responsibility to not only rally my team to support our community, but also expose them to new ideas.
 To challenge their built-in stereotypes and prejudices, and to expand their ability to accept and cherish the differences in their peers.

 One of our company values is “Celebrate Diversity.”
 We believe that diversity is key to our ability to build a strong, accepting culture.
-Diversity in backgrounds, experiences, demographics and viewpoints.
+Diversity in backgrounds, experiences, demographics, and viewpoints.
 We celebrate our differences and see them as strengths that help us move closer to creating a better world.